pierreaubert/dotidx/README.md

 ## Prework

-- Find 4 free TB of disk ideally SSD.
+- Find 4 free TB of disk ideally on SSD disks.
 It also works on SATA but is sloooow.
 A mix is also working well.
+The more disks you have the faster this will be.
 - Prepare your storage
   - ZFS or not: if ZFS then have a look at `./scripts/prep_zfs.sh`
   - Create a `/dotidx` directory owned by the database owner
   - Database uses more that 1 tablespace to optimise for permanance and cost.
 It expect 4 fast tablespaces and 6 slow ones.
-  - Create links in `/dotidx` for each tablespace: it should look like this:
+  - Create links in `/dotidx` for each tablespace: it should look like this where each directory points to a different disk or partition.
+If you only have 1 disk, point all the links to the same disk.
 ```
 total 8
 4 drwxr-xr-x  2 pierre pierre 4096 Mar 13 10:04 .